learning-zone/nodejs-basics/README.md

 In the preceding example, if any exception is thrown during the reading of the file, it lands on the callback function as the first and mandatory parameter.

 #### Q. What is callback hell in Node.js?
-`Callback Hell` is caused by deeply nesting asynchronous functions.
+`Callback hell` is a phenomenon that afflicts a JavaScript developer when he tries to execute multiple asynchronous operations one after the other.

 An asynchronous function is one where some external activity must complete before a result can be processed; it is “asynchronous” in the sense that there is an unpredictable amount of time before a result becomes available.
 Such functions require a callback function to handle errors and process the result.
 ```javascript